 Shaping the future of work, travel + citizenship

 What will your work life look like post-Covid?
 It’s predicted there will be one billion digital nomads by 2035.
 A new visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
-Barbados, Estonia and Georgia have all launched digital nomad visas – these moves by smaller countries will change the way we work and travel forever.
+Estonia, Barbados and Georgia have all launched digital nomad visas – these moves by smaller countries will change the way we work and travel forever.

 A rise in slowmads, which is more enjoyable and better for the planet.
 I want to see a lot more of the world in this way before I pop my clogs!

 In the meantime, will virtual travel provide the same benefits?
-I’ll be exploring VR/AR trends for immersive travel and remote work in the metaverse.
+I’ll be exploring VR/AR trends for immersive travel and remote work.